Advertisement

 Why is Edward before Anne in succession?

-This is because prior to 2013, older sisters born into the royal family were moved down in the order of succession if their parents gave birth to a younger son.
+This is because, before 2013, sons were given precedence over daughters.
+Older sisters born into the royal family were moved down in the order of succession if their parents gave birth to a younger son.

 order of succession: princess charlotte and prince louis